 Schools are required to publish details of how they spend this funding as well as on the impact it has on pupils’ PE and Sport participation and attainment.

-£3725 (16.3%) on a scheme of work called real PE. real PE is, first and foremost, a philosophy and approach which aims to transform how we teach PE in order to include, challenge and support EVERY child.
+£2495.00 (12%) has been spent on real Legacy membership for next academic year to provide sustainability and support for teaching PE.
+Real Legacy is, first and foremost, a philosophy and approach which aims to transform how we teach PE in order to include, challenge and support EVERY child.
 It supports teachers and other deliverers to make small changes that will have a significant impact on their learners.

-£2785 (12.3%) on our annual subscription to the Leicestershire Sports Partnership, Oadby partnership affiliation fee and an SEN competition fee.
-This enables the children to take part in lots of competitions and events.
+£2600 (12%) on our annual subscription to the Leicestershire Sports Partnership, Oadby partnership affiliation fee.
+This enables the children to take part in lots of competitions, festivals and events.
 This also includes a fee which goes towards medals and trophies.

-£52.28 (0.3%) on equipment for our playground leaders to ensure that children are given the opportunity to be more active during playtime.
+£638.87 (3%) on PE and playground equipment to ensure that children are given the opportunity to be more active during playtime despite Covid-19 bubbles and have the correct equipment for PE lessons.

-We also had support from external coaches to help engage those children that had low participation levels or activity levels.
-In addition to this, we ran Energize and Sparx Clubs to target these children as well as a club targeted at low participating girls.
+We have also provided a wide range of sporting opportunities and coaching from local sports clubs such as LCCC and Leicester Tigers.
+In addition, we have had support from external coaches to help engage those children that had low participation levels or activity levels.
+We ran Energize and Sparx Clubs to target these children as well as providing activity bags for children to use over the summer holidays.

 We are also hoping to use some of our sports premium money to provide booster sessions for children that have not met the national curriculum requirements of swimming 25 metres.